MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ## Ollama Setup (Optional)

-This is used as an alternative to a frontier model like OpenAI which requires a key, can incur token cost, and requires Internet connection.
+Ollama, as an open-source LLM, will be used as a local or private LLM.
+This could be used as an alternative to a public frontier model like OpenAI which requires a key, can incur token cost, requires Internet connection, and where our prompts are sent to a third party company (OpenAI, xAI, etc.).

 ### Install

 1. Navigate to [https://ollama.com](https://ollama.com)
 2. Click Download->Windows
 3. Run the installer.
-4. open Powershell
+4. Open Powershell
-5. Enter command:
+5. Enter the ommands below to pull the LLM and embedding models:

 ```bash
 ollama pull llama2